Doc.com Token Market Capitalization Reaches $2.69 Million (MTC)

 According to CryptoCompare, “The DOCADEMIC PLATFORM is a single globally-sourced healthcare service platform for the public that begins with free Human Doctor-AI assisted Video Telemedicine service (Docademic App) already in use in 20 countries by thousands of users and an associated suite of AI assisted tools and social network for the medical community (Docademic for Doctors).
 Combined, these produce the highest level of free basic quality healthcare allowing any individual to access the benefits and knowledge of healthcare.
 A universal native Token: the Medical Token Currency, MTC is the fuel that will power all services DOCADEMIC provides. “

-It is usually not possible to purchase alternative cryptocurrencies such as Doc.com Token directly using US dollars.
-Investors seeking to acquire Doc.com Token should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Doc.com Token using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Doc.com Token directly using U.S. dollars.
+Investors seeking to acquire Doc.com Token should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Doc.com Token using one of the exchanges listed above.

 Receive News & Updates for Doc.com Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Doc.com Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.